ASA Adjudication on Telecom Plus plc

 Response

-1. The Utility Warehouse said they had not received any complaints about the 'triple value' guarantee claims before and considered they would be interpreted as suggesting that savings were available to a substantial number of households in each region.
-They acknowledged, however, that it might be possible to misinterpret them and had therefore removed the wording "Guaranteed savings where-ever you live thanks to our Triple Value Guarantee" from their website.
-They said they believed the small print, which was linked to the claims using several asterisks, made clear which tariffs the guarantee applied to but they had also amended the small print to refer to standard tariffs to avoid any possibility of misinterpretation.
+1. The Utility Warehouse said they had not received complaints about the 'triple value guarantee’ claims before.
+They considered the challenged claim would be interpreted as suggesting that savings were available to a substantial number of households in each region.
+They acknowledged, however, that it might be possible to misinterpret it and had therefore removed the wording "Guaranteed savings where-ever you live thanks to our Triple Value Guarantee" from their website.
+They said they believed the small print, which was linked to the claims using several asterisks, made clear which tariffs the guarantee applied to but they had also amended the small print to refer to standard tariffs to avoid any possibility of misinterpretation, despite not having received any complaints directly from consumers.

 2. The Utility Warehouse said that "competitive" did not mean the same as "cheapest" and could, for example, be interpreted as relating to quality or offering an attractive value for money proposition.
-They said many factors supported their claim to be competitive, including their superior customer service, additional discounts offered to energy customers who chose to also use telephony services and additional savings for customers who used their cash back card, a 10% energy discount available to new customers, the simplicity of their bills and convenience of a single monthly bill for all services as well as the fact that they were generally one of the last suppliers to raise their energy prices, giving customers the benefit of lower prices for longer.
+They said many factors supported their claim to be competitive, including their superior customer service, additional discounts offered to energy customers who chose to also use telephony services and additional savings for customers who used their cash back card, a 10% energy discount available to new customers, the simplicity of their bills and convenience of a single monthly bill for all services, as well as the fact that they were generally one of the last suppliers to raise their energy prices, giving customers the benefit of lower prices for longer.
 In addition, they were competitive because their standard dual fuel prices were never more expensive than the average of the 'big six'.
 They were sometimes cheapest, or among the cheapest, but never more expensive.
 They said they were therefore very competitive as a dual fuel supplier and the claim was not misleading.
+They also pointed out that the claim appeared with an asterisk and the text “(see below)”, which made very clear to consumers that they should read the below small print, which in turn expanded on the claim.

 3. & 4.
-They said the text "Powerful savings on Dual Fuel" was intended to be read in conjunction with the headline "Gas & Electricity With a 10% extra discount after 12 months!"; after that discount had been included they were demonstrably the cheapest supplier of standard dual fuel for all customers in the UK for low, medium and high consumption.
-They said that fully justified the claim "Powerful savings on Dual Fuel", which was targeted at new customers.
+They said the text "Powerful savings on Dual Fuel" was intended to be read in conjunction with the headline "Gas & Electricity With a 10% extra discount after 12 months!", because after that discount had been included they were demonstrably the cheapest supplier of standard dual fuel for all customers in the UK for low, medium and high consumption.
+They said that fully justified the claim "Powerful savings on Dual Fuel", which was targeted at new customers who received the advertised 10% discount.
 They pointed out that the claims "Guaranteed cheaper than British Gas*" and "Guaranteed cheaper than your local provider*" each appeared under the subheadings "The Gas bit" and "The Electricity bit".
-They believed they would not therefore be interpreted as relating to dual fuel.

 Assessment